Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 - The Pi 5, with its upgraded CPU and I/O, handles heavier workloads like security analytics, while the Pi 4 manages supporting services.

 **Synergy:**
 Both Pis are low-cost and modular, letting experiments fail safely without risking critical infrastructure.
-They’re also ideal for building **lightweight, reproducible lab environments**, where tools can be spun up or reset as needed.
+They’re also ideal for building lightweight, reproducible lab environments, where tools can be spun up or reset as needed.

 ---